 Cupra Ateca interior

 The Cupra Ateca interior looks classy, feels well made and has a few nice touches that mark it out from the SEAT range.
-It has all the good bits from a Volkswagen Group interior but maybe lacks a bit of flare compared with the exterior.
+It has all the good bits from a Volkswagen Group interior, it’s just a shame that they are bits from about five years ago.

 It’s a bit of the shame the quality in the front seats isn’t quite the same for those in the back.
 The door bins are made of scratchy hard plastics that let the side down.